BostonGlobe/slush-globegraphic/README.md

 # slush-globegraphic

 ## TODO
-- copy over the static files
+- add README.md to the templates project
-- when that's done, do something else